jun521ju/PETS2020_Web_Tracking/WTPatrol/README.md

 * Set 'xpinstall.signatures.required' to 'false' in the about:config page of Firefox browser

 ## To run
-* Simply load or drag the 'WTPatrol.xpi' to a Firefox browser, it will automatically run if you've configured the above environment
+* Simply load or drag the 'WTPatrol.xpi' to the configured Firefox browser, it will automatically run if you've configured the above environment

 ## To develop
 * Following the following official tutorials to set up the development environment: